Raphael Matos: IndyCar Series

 Matos competed in the full 2009 IndyCar Series season for Luczo-Dragon Racing.
 He qualified third in his second race, the Long Beach Grand Prix and finished eight.
 He was the fastest rookie qualifier in his first Indy 500 and ran in the lead pack, but had a crash with Vítor Meira in which Meira was injured.
 Matos finished 22nd.
 Matos captured seasonal Rookie of the Year honors by a wide margin over former F1 driver Robert Doornbos.
-Matos' best finish was 6th at the Milwaukee Mile.
-He was running at the finish of each of the last ten races of the season, consistency that led to 13th in the championship despite few top ten finishes.
-Raphael qualified 12th in both the 2009 and 2010 Indy 500 and he also crashed in both races in roughly the same location at the exit of turn 1.
+Matos' best finish was sixth at the Milwaukee Mile.
+He was running at the finish of each of the last ten races of the season, consistency that led to thirteenth in the championship despite few top ten finishes.
+Raphael qualified twelfth in both the 2009 and 2010 Indy 500 and he also crashed in both races in roughly the same location at the exit of turn 1.
 He failed to qualify the AFS entry for the 2011 Indianapolis 500.

 He was also the fastest Rookie during the 2009 Indy 500 qualifying.

-Post-Indy career

-Matos returned to his native Brazil, racing in the Stock Car Brasil series; at the end of the 2015 season, he received a two-year suspension for failing a drug test.
-He has since raced in the Trans-Am Series in the United States.
+After IndyCar

+Matos raced full-time in Stock Car Brasil between 2013 and 2015, claiming a race win in 2014, and a best of thirteenth overall in 2015.
+At the end of 2015, he failed a drug test, and was suspended for two years.
+Matos claimed that he used the undisclosed substance in question in order to treat several tumors he had since he was eighteen.

+In 2018, Matos started racing in the Trans-Am Series, and won the TA2 class championship at his first attempt.
+He won the class championship again in 2021, after finishing in first place in six out of twelve races.
+He won the TA2 championship again in 2024.

+On August 30, 2024, it was announced that Matos would attempt to make his NASCAR Xfinity Series debut at Watkins Glen International, driving the No. 87 Chevrolet for Jordan Anderson Racing in collaboration with Peterson Racing Group, but several days later, it was revealed that Matos would not make his debut due to being unable to come to a mutual agreement with the team.
+He would be replaced by Mike Skeen.